Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 Additionally, with the CAKE.com Marketplace, you can build and publish custom Pumble add-ons to fit your team’s exact needs.

-Pumble vs Discord: Discord only has self-service resources, while Pumble offers 24/7 support for free
+Pumble vs Discord: Discord only has self-service resources, while Pumble offers 24/7 human support for free

 Support is another area where Pumble and Discord differ significantly.